Natural Resources (NR)

 This course introduces you to a suite of tools appropriate for analyzing and interpreting multivariate data arising from agroecological (and other ecological) research.
-In this course we cover a variety of multivariate analyses, including clustering, ordination (principle components analysis, nonmetric mutlidimensional scaling, correspondence analysis), group comparisions (multi-response permutation procedures, PerMANOVA, indicator species analysis, discriminant analysis, mantel test), and other hypothesis-driven techniques, including structural equation modeling.
+In this course we cover a variety of multivariate analyses, including clustering, ordination (principle components analysis, nonmetric multidimensional scaling, correspondence analysis), group comparisons (multi-response permutation procedures, PerMANOVA, indicator species analysis, discriminant analysis, mantel test), and other hypothesis-driven techniques, including structural equation modeling.

 Discussion and presentation on forest dynamics to include soil-site quality evaluation, individual tree growth, stand growth and yield, stand and forest management, and related resource politics.
 (Not offered every year.)

 Techniques of sampling finite populations in environmental sciences; choice of sampling unit and frame, estimation of sample size, confidence limits, and comparisons of sample designs.
 Prereq: Applied statistics or equivalent.
 (Not offered every year.)

 NR 947 - Ecosystem Science: Theory, Practice, and Management Applications for Sustainability

 This course is designed for graduate students to explore in detail the fundamental principles and practical application of ecosystem science.
 Emphasis will be placed on understanding historical context as well as the most recent peer-reviewed literature.
 Writing assignments will emphasize local, regional, and international applications of ecosystem science to address environmental sustainability.